paragkapoorcs/pk1/automation/05_Composer_Enviornment/readme.md

 This module makes it easy to create a Cloud Composer Environment.
 As the module develops, this README should be updated.

-The resources/services/activations/deletions that this module will create/trigger are:
+The resources/services/activations/deletions that this module creates/triggers are:

 - Create a GCP Composer Environment